moocow-the-bovine/DiaColloDB/README.txt

     *   The CLARIN-D DiaCollo Showcase at
         <http://clarin-d.de/de/kollokationsanalyse-in-diachroner-perspektive
-        > contains a brief example-driven tutorial on using the DiaColloDB::WWW wrappers (in German).
+        > contains a brief example-driven tutorial on using the web-services provided by the DiaColloDB::WWW distribution (in German).

 AUTHOR
     Bryan Jurish <moocow@cpan.org>